Mirroring the Four Shields of Human Nature

 Fran Weinbaum, Assistant Guide

 Fran Weinbaum has guided wilderness rites of passage and retreats since 1996.
 For the past 10 years, her commitment has been the weaving of soulful community in North Central Vermont through community-created and held ceremony including rites of passage.
 Fran has trained with The School of Lost Borders, Animas Valley Institute, The Institute for Spiritual Development, Earth Island Expeditions (now Metta Earth Institute), and The Newfield Network.
-Fran recently completed an internship in Clinical Pastoral Education and is currently in End of Life Doula training through the University of Vermont.
+She is a life coach, guide, and celebrant for ceremonies that honor life transitions including birth, marriage, rite of passage, and end of life.

 Russell Comstock, Assistant Guide

 Russell is the Co-Director of Metta Earth Institute.
 He holds an MA in Contemplative and Ecological Leadership and a BA in Human Ecology.
 A practitioner of yoga for more than twenty years, he is certified in both Interdisciplinary and Jivamukti Yoga.
 Russell has extensive experience directing programs in wilderness, adventure, and experiential education.
 He has trained as a quest and wilderness guide with Earth Rise Foundation, School of Lost Borders, and Outdoor Leadership Training Seminars.
 He has been a nationally certified Wilderness Emergency Medical Technician (WEMT) and maintains a Wilderness First Responder certification.
 He has recently completed a handbook called: Metta Earth Yoga – Contemplative Ecological Practices for a Sustainable Future.